-- Referring the matter to the dean of students for investigation and possible disciplinary action.
+- Referring the matter to the vice president for student affairs/dean of students for investigation and possible disciplinary action.

 The disruptive behavior policy is not limited to time spent in a traditional classroom, but rather extends to all academically related activities, including (but not limited to) music performance activities (including ensembles, lessons, and performance class), varsity athletics, time spent in the library on academic work (even if outside the normal class time), and advising sessions.

-Appeals of disciplinary action by students or faculty members may be made to the dean of students, in which case the matter will be heard by a Discipline Review Committee.
+Appeals of disciplinary action by students or faculty members may be made to the vice president for student affairs/dean of students, in which case the matter will be heard by a Discipline Review Committee.
 See the Disciplinary Proceedings section of this handbook for more information.

 Sanctions for Disruptive Behavior